Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 You could run `VertexEdgeCountRunner` Spark program to count the number of vertices and edges by their types in the graph.

+### PageRankRunner

+You could run `PageRankRunner` Spark program to calculate the pageranks of papers.
+It generates pagerank values and dumps them into a specified folder in GraphSON format.
+You could then use `GraphSONVertexPropertyLoader` to read those files and load them into graph.

 ### VertexPropertyEnricher

 You could run `VertexPropertyEnricher` to pre-compute some common traversals and store the results as vertex properties. `AuthorRefEdgeLoader` is the prerequisite of this program since it leverages the edges written by `AuthorRefEdgeLoader`.
+`PageRankRunner` is also a prerequisite since it leverages the pageranks of paper nodes to calculate pageranks of author nodes.
 See JavaDoc to see more details.

 ### CoworkerEdgeLoader